-If not found there, the EQ in the channel strip of an analog and digital consoles will have a HPF.
+If not found there, the EQ in the channel strip of analog and digital consoles will have an HPF.
 In digital audio workstations, there are plenty of EQ plugins to effectively high-pass the audio signal.

-That being said, Shure does make an inline high-pass filter that I feel comfortable recommending, though I’ve never had to use it myself.
-This HPF is the Shure A15HP (link to check the price on Amazon).
+That being said, Shure does make an inline high-pass filter that I feel comfortable recommending, though I've never had to use it myself.
+This HPF is the Shure A15HP.

 11. Use A Pad When Approaching Max SPL